jfo/muhblog/src/post/stdwrite.md

 ```

-Which is, uh, well let's just say it's not exactly clear what's happening at a
+Which is, uh, well let's just say it's not exactly _simple_ looking now?
+There
-glance.
-There is a lot going on here!
+is a lot going on here!

-Now, to be clear, I'm not faulting Rust here at all, my point is exactly the
+To be clear, I'm not faulting Rust here at all, my point is exactly the
 opposite actually, in that there is _always_ necessarily more going on in a
-hello world than `puts "la da da"` or similar would have you believe on its
+"Hello world!" than `puts "la de da"` or similar would have you believe on its
 face.
 Speaking of Ruby's `puts`, what _is_ the code that runs `puts` in the
 Ruby interpreter itself, which is written in C?